 Then there are times I think about something I actually did right, or happy memory of a birthday or how a trinket I came across made me feel the day I someone gave it to me or I come up with brilliant idea for a present to give someone and I feel elated.

 Our thoughts are powerful and we have the capacity to control them.
 But we can’t very well, not without God’s help.
 Philippians 4:13, we can do all things through Christ….
-2 Corinthians 10:5 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
+2 Corinthians 10:5 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make itobedient to Christ.”

 According to KnowingJesus.com there are 85 verses.
 Our thought life is probably something we should give some attention to.
 Something to think about.

-A cord of three strands we are with Him,
+A cord of three strands we are with Him, He has woven us in love.
+With His connection and His power, we have extra strength from above.

 The one may be overpowered to can defend themselves.
 A cord of three strands is not quickly broken Ecclesiastes 4:12 (NIV)